harshamalhotra/existingDS-gitlab/contents/patterns/ai-human-interaction.md

 - Clearly highlight if a feature is an [experiment or beta](/patterns/feature-management#highlighting-feature-versions).
 - Follow the [disclaimer guidelines](#disclaimer).
 - Use clear, simple language to explain what the system is doing and how it arrived at its recommendations.
-- Explain what data the system is trained on and what it's optimized for.
-- Tell the user how their data is used and processed.

 ### Give the user control

-The user should be able to decide whether to follow the AI's recommendations or not.
+Customers should retain control over their deployment processes and governance frameworks.
 There should be an easy way to undo system actions.
 Do not collect user data without asking the user's permission.
+Also, clearly state in the UI whether there are any privacy considerations, such as whether or not inputs that contain personal data will go to third-parties and whether third-parties will use inputted personal data in unexpected ways.

 ### Fail gracefully